vitaly-t/pg-promise/README.md

 This features allows overriding `raw` flag for the values returned from custom types.

-Any custom type or standard type that implements function `formatDBType` can now also set property `_rawDBType = true` to force raw variable formatting on the returned value.
+Any custom type or standard type that implements function `formatDBType` can also set property `_rawDBType = true` to force raw variable formatting on the returned value.

-This makes the custom type formatting ultimately flexible, as now there is no limitation as to how a custom type can format its value.
+This makes the custom type formatting ultimately flexible, as there is no limitation as to how a custom type can format its value.

 For example, some special types, like UUID, do not have natural presentation in JavaScript,